 At the heart of the program will be an interview between Amy Mass, who was incarcerated at Heart Mountain as a child, and her grandson Ryo.
 Interwoven with Amy’s firsthand testimony will be a visit to The National WWII Museum for an up-close look at primary sources and artifacts, and an interview with Baton Rouge resident Walter Imahara, who was incarcerated at Rowher and Jerome, Arkansas, as a boy.

-Students viewers will not just be sitting and watching, but participating in polls and Q&A throughout the live webcast.
-Students can also submit a video question in advance.
 Designed for grades 6-12.
 The program will be approximately one hour long and is open to everyone, including homeschool students and lifelong learners with an interest in World War II history!

 Meet our Electronic Field Trip Host and Expert!